Loading

 8.1 Process

-All disclosure of reportable conduct under this policy will be assessed as to the seriousness of the allegation(s).
+All disclosures under this Policy will be assessed by the WPO as to whether the report qualifies for protection and requires a formal, in depth investigation.
 This assessment will include consideration of:

 • The potential to which the alleged conduct exposed systematic wrongdoing beyond the allegation reported.